houthacker/remeha-modbus/README.md

   _and_ the `scheduler-component` will attempt to control the heat pump state.
   To prevent that, the affected climate zone is put in eco mode once this entity is switched off.
 - It prevents the heat pump from heating/cooling efficiently because it doesn't know what preset changes are coming up.
-This might lead to more energy usage.
+This might lead to higher energy usage.

 To ensure that you have been warned about this, a persistent notification is triggered as well.